anycable/docs.anycable.io/docs/js/graphql.md

 }))
 ```

-This is the official Apollo WebSocket link configuration; the legacy
+This is the [official Apollo WebSocket link configuration][apollo-subscriptions];
+see Apollo's guide for wiring the link into your `ApolloClient` (splitting
+subscription traffic from queries).
+The legacy [subscriptions-transport-ws][]
-[subscriptions-transport-ws][] protocol is supported, too.
+protocol is supported, too.

 ## Authenticate